 - Veterans Affairs Canada

 For any company we are not able to direct bill, we issue receipts for you to submit to your provider directly.*

-As we cannot check this for you, and insurance policies vary, please verify with your benefit provider ahead of time to see:
+As we cannot check this for you, and insurance policies can vary greatly, it's best to contact your benefits provider ahead of time to see:

 - whether you have coverage for massage therapy;

 - which date your benefits re-set;

 - what your massage benefit limitations are, and

-- whether you first need a doctor’s note for massage therapy.
-If the plan requires a doctor's note to be on file with your insurance company, please send it to your benefits provider before your first visit to The Walnut Tree if you wish to be direct billed, otherwise the direct billing might not go through.
+- whether you first need a prescription from your doctor for massage therapy.
+If the plan requires for a prescription to be on file with your insurance company, please send it to your benefits provider a few business days before your first treatment so they can process it; otherwise, the direct billing might not go through.
 You might also need a new prescription every 12 months.

-In the event that the system is down and not responding, or your benefit provider does not cover all or part of the cost, you will be required to pay the remaining amount.
+In the event that the system is down and not responding, or your benefits provider does not cover all or part of the cost, you will be required to pay the remaining amount.